Computer Science Foundations

 Computer Architecture at the university level

 Computer architecture maps software intent onto hardware execution.
 Architecture courses cover 8 named topic areas: instruction set architecture design (RISC vs CISC, encoding density, addressing modes), datapath construction (single-cycle, multi-cycle, pipelined), pipeline hazards (structural, data, control with forwarding plus stalling plus branch prediction), memory hierarchy (register file, L1, L2, L3, DRAM with locality and replacement policies), virtual memory (page tables, TLB, page fault handling, demand paging), input-output and storage systems (DMA, interrupts, RAID, NVMe), parallelism (instruction-level via superscalar, data-level via SIMD, thread-level via SMT and multicore), and hardware description languages (Verilog, SystemVerilog, VHDL for FPGA targets).
-Berkeley CS61C, CMU 15-213 and 18-447, MIT 6.004 and 6.823, Stanford CS107E, and University of Washington CSE 351 each spend 13 to 15 weeks on these topics with Patterson-Hennessy as the canonical textbook for undergraduate work and Hennessy-Patterson for graduate-level treatment.
+A typical architecture course spends 13 to 15 weeks on these topics with Patterson-Hennessy as the canonical textbook for undergraduate work and Hennessy-Patterson for graduate-level treatment.

-Most courses ship a teaching ISA: MIPS at Berkeley CS61C and CMU 18-447, RISC-V at Berkeley CS152 and Stanford CS107E, x86-64 at CMU 15-213, and ARM Cortex-M at embedded systems courses.
+Most courses ship a teaching ISA: MIPS and RISC-V for datapath labs, x86-64 for systems-level assembly, and ARM Cortex-M for embedded systems courses.
 The assessment landscape splits roughly 60-40 between problem sets (pipeline trace tables, cache hit-rate calculations, ISA decoding exercises, performance analysis with Amdahl law) and implementation labs (Verilog datapath design, cache simulator in C, malloc lab, shell lab on the chosen teaching ISA).
-CS61C ships the famous 4-project sequence: data manipulation in C, MIPS assembly, building a 5-stage pipelined CPU in Logisim or Logisim Evolution, and a parallel programming project with OpenMP and SIMD intrinsics.
+A common 4-project sequence covers data manipulation in C, MIPS assembly, building a 5-stage pipelined CPU in Logisim or Logisim Evolution, and a parallel programming project with OpenMP and SIMD intrinsics.

-CMU 18-447 ships a 5-lab Verilog sequence building a complete pipelined out-of-order processor.
-CSHH tutor matching for this subject draws from CS graduates with hardware-design depth (former CMU 18-447 or CS152 alumni, FPGA developers comfortable with timing closure), plus systems-software depth for the assembly-and-cache half (former CS61C or 15-213 TAs).
+Verilog-heavy courses ship a multi-lab sequence building a complete pipelined out-of-order processor.
+CSHH tutor matching for this subject draws from CS graduates with hardware-design depth (FPGA developers comfortable with timing closure), plus systems-software depth for the assembly-and-cache half.
 Our tutors deliver Verilog with explicit testbenches passing waveform simulation in ModelSim or Verilator, pipeline diagrams drawn for the worked hazard cases, cache miss-rate calculations with the access pattern shown, and assembly code matching the encoding the assignment requires.

 Languages supported: C and C++ for cache and malloc labs, Assembly (MIPS, RISC-V, x86-64, ARM Cortex-M) for instruction-level work, Verilog and SystemVerilog for hardware design.